Seagrass: A core microbiome?

+Microbiome research

+The history of microbiome research in seagrasses has seen an expansion with the improvement of methods and technology.
+Research interests first sought to validate the existence of a seagrass holobiont by characterizing consistently present microbes on the plant that are distinct from the surrounding water column and sediment.
+As this characterization began, high throughput sequencing, a data intensive and cost effective method to analyze DNA and RNA, allowed for an increase of microbiome work in aquatic environments.

+The original interests shifted and radiated with studies characterizing seagrass communities by microenvironment (rhizosphere, endosphere, phyllosphere), life stage, and geographic region.
+Conservation efforts have begun considering microbial communities within rearing methods as they are linked to plant fitness and reproductive success.
+Microbe-microbe interactions, seagrass microbe colonization and community shifts, disease and pathogenic interactions, and how environmental variables shift communities over time are examples of current fields within modern seagrass work.

+Future directions aim to understand the functional mechanisms of seagrass associated microbes but are faced with challenges.
+Seagrass microbiomes and their interactions can be polymicrobial; which makes isolating and assigning functions difficult.
+Metagenomics still has lapses as low abundance organisms can be missed by the sequencing process and mechanistic pathways are not always determined with high confidence.
+Identifying causative agents in seagrass diseases is a growing objective as populations are declining globally.

 Threats and conservation

-Despite only covering 0.1 - 0.2% of the ocean’s surface, seagrasses form critically important ecosystems.
+Despite only covering 0.1 - 0.2% of the ocean's surface, seagrasses form critically important ecosystems.
 Much like many other regions of the ocean, seagrasses have been faced with an accelerating global decline.
 Since the late 19th century, over 20% of the global seagrass area has been lost, with seagrass bed loss occurring at a rate of 1.5% each year.
-Of the 72 global seagrass species, approximately one quarter (15 species) could be considered at a Threatened or Near Threatened status on the IUCN’s Red List of Threatened Species.
+Of the 72 global seagrass species, approximately one quarter (15 species) could be considered at a Threatened or Near Threatened status on the IUCN's Red List of Threatened Species.
 Threats include a combination of natural factors, such as storms and disease, and anthropogenic in origin, including habitat destruction, pollution, and climate change.

 By far the most common threat to seagrass is human activity.
 Up to 67 species (93%) of seagrasses are affected by human activity along coastal regions.
 Activities such as coastal land development, motorboating, and fishing practices like trawling either physically destroy seagrass beds or increase turbidity in the water, causing seagrass die-off.
 Since seagrasses have some of the highest light requirements of angiosperm plant species, they are highly affected by environmental conditions that change water clarity and block light.

 Seagrasses are also negatively affected by changing global climatic conditions.
 Increased weather events, sea level rise, and higher temperatures as a result of global warming all have the potential to induce widespread seagrass loss.
 An additional threat to seagrass beds is the introduction of non-native species.
 For seagrass beds worldwide, at least 28 non-native species have become established.
 Of these invasive species, the majority (64%) have been documented to infer negative effects on the ecosystem.